codeartify/cleancodetoarchitecture/materials/slides/8-concerns.md

 # Can we always just move logic to other classes (Feature Envy)?

 ----
-# What about architectural design patterns?
+# What about different concerns?

 ----
 # Layered Architecture (DDD style)